Typewriters!

 Typewriter Diaries

-Look out for new installments in this series!
-The story of each typewriter in my collection.
-Along with that machine’s unique story, each post will point to the manual, ribbon, and serial number location, along with a list of writers known to have used that make.
-See below for links to each machine.
+Each post will also point to the manual, ribbon, and serial number location, along with a list of writers known to have used that make.

 Collection by Model